Non-Pareil, St. Mark - home of Crayfish Bay Organic Cocoa Estate.

 Out of their love for cocoa blossomed a love for chocolate.
 Kim and Lylette fabricated all of the equipment necessary to produce their chocolate literally out of junk.
 Engineering and craftmanship at its very best!

-That however has not affected the quality of their chocolate in any way whatsoever - fine, unbelievably silky 75% "Single Source", "Bean-to-Bar" dark chocolate - pure indulgence, that literally melts in your mouth.
+That however has not affected the quality of their chocolate in any way whatsoever - fine, unbelievably silky 75% "Single Source", "Tree-to-Bar" dark chocolate - pure indulgence, that literally melts in your mouth.

 "I want to give the machines away; to the poor people who need it.
 The poor farmers around the world, so they could start making a living out of their beans instead of being raped by the corporates.
 End of story!"